airosa/sdmx-prototype-json/proto-20121022/field-guide.md

 ### test

 *Boolean*.
-Allows identification of test messages.
+Test indicates whether the message is for test purposes or not.
 False for normal messages.
 Example:

     "test": false

 ### prepared

 *String*.
+Prepared is the date the message was prepared.
 String representation of Date formatted according to the ISO-8601 standard.
 Example

     "prepared": "2012-05-04T03:30:00.000Z"

 ### measure

 *[Measure](#Measure)* *nullable*.
 Contains measures with observation values.
-Normal message contains only one measure but there can be multiple measure or no measures.
+Normal message contains only one measure but there can be multiple measures or no measures.
 Example:

     "measure": {